PhilipWee/ezbackend-old/README.md

 8. One line client side code
 9. Benchmarks (Firebase, AWS Amplify, etc)

-# 📞Contact Us📞
+## Contact Us
-> If you are keen on contributing/using EzBackend contact us at we.are.collaboroo@gmail.com

-> Or submit a pull request to the [main repo](https://github.com/Collaboroo/ezbackend)
+> If you are keen on contributing/using EzBackend contact us at we.are.collaboroo@gmail.com Or submit a pull request to the main repo

 ## Work to be done before initial release